dominikdrag/code-explain/commands/diagram.md

 **Goal**: Deliver the diagram with context

 **Actions**:
-1. Present the diagram
+1. Generate the diagram in the appropriate format:
+   - **Default**: ASCII art (always print to console)
+   - **--mermaid**: Mermaid syntax instead of ASCII

+2. Handle output options:
+   - **--save=path.md**: Write the diagram to specified markdown file
+     - Wrap in appropriate code fence (``` for ASCII, ```mermaid for Mermaid)
+     - Include a title based on target and diagram type
+   - **--copy**: Copy diagram to clipboard using `pbcopy` (macOS) or `xclip` (Linux)
+     - Confirm to user: "Diagram copied to clipboard"

-2. Add brief legend if needed
+3. Add brief legend if needed

-3. Note any limitations:
+4. Note any limitations:
    - Files omitted for clarity
    - Depth limits applied
    - Circular dependencies found

-4. Offer to:
+5. Offer to:
    - Generate different diagram type
    - Focus on specific area
-   - Switch format (ASCII ↔ Mermaid)
+   - Use --mermaid, --save, or --copy if not already used

 ---